 CIS may be able to help if you:

-- Have a child up to age 5 who is experiencing behavioral challenges, emotional issues, or mental health problems;
+- Have a child up to age 5 who is experiencing behavioral challenges or social-emotional issues

-- Have a child up to age 5 and your family is experiencing significant challenges; or
+- Have a child up to age 5 and your family is experiencing significant challenges

 CIS services are family-centered, child-focused, and delivered through a network of providers throughout Vermont.
 CIS helps you decide what services you need, and helps you access the services you need.
 Services could include:

-- Help for your family finding services for your family and child;
+- Help finding services for your family and child

-- A nurse or home visitor visiting a location of your choice;
+- A nurse or home visitor visiting a location of your choice.
+(Partnering with the VT Department of Health - more information available on their website)

-- Referrals to appropriate services and service coordination; and
+- Referrals to appropriate services and service coordination

 All children who need early intervention services are eligible regardless of their family's income, in accordance with the federal Individuals with Disabilities Education Act (IDEA), Part C.